thammachet/AutoGPT-DevLoop/README.md

-# Python OpenAI Automation Script

-This Python script enables autonomous management of Python development tasks, such as creating and editing files, managing virtual environments, installing packages, and executing Python scripts through natural-language instructions processed by OpenAI's GPT models.
+# AutoGPT Development Loop

+This repository contains an experimental automation tool for driving small Python projects with OpenAI's function-calling API.
+The entry point `main.py` exposes a simple command-line interface that can create project folders, manage virtual environments, install packages and execute Python files based on natural‑language instructions.

 ---

 ## 🚀 Features

-- **Autonomous Python Development**
+- **Automated Project Management**
-  - Create or edit Python files automatically.
+  - Create or edit Python files on demand.
-  - Create virtual environments (`venv`) with ease.
+  - Generate and activate virtual environments inside each project folder.
-  - Install Python packages effortlessly.
+  - Install required libraries before running your code.
-  - Execute Python scripts seamlessly.
+  - Execute scripts and capture the output automatically.

 - **Conversational Interface**
-  - Control your project using plain English instructions.
-  - Integrated with OpenAI's GPT API to interpret your commands intelligently.
+  - Control everything in plain English; the assistant chooses which functions to call.

+- **Knowledge Base Updates**
+  - Whenever files are created or edited, summaries are stored in a Chroma-based knowledge base.

 - **Security Best Practices**
-  - OpenAI API key stored securely in a separate `api_key.txt` file (excluded from Git).
+  - The OpenAI API key is stored in `api_key.txt`, which is excluded from version control.

 ---